Constructive Dissent Awards

 Will Dissenting Hurt My Career?

 Absolutely not.
 AFSA has honored dozens of dissenters through the decades, and we would be hard pressed to find one whose career was negatively affected as a result.
 In fact, many have gone on to long and successful careers in the Foreign Service.
-A list of past recipients includes such well-known officers as John W. Limbert, Ryan Crocker, Michael Guest, Jeffrey Feltman (former Under Secretary at the United Nations), Joel Ehrendreich (current Ambassador to Palau), Michael Gonzalez (current Ambassador to Zambia), Douglas Silliman (former Ambassador to Iraq), Luis Moreno (former Ambassador to Jamaica), Daniel Russel (former Assistant Secretary for East Asian and Pacific Affairs), Eric Rubin (former AFSA President), Frontis Wiggins (former Chief Information Officer at the Department of State) and Geoffrey Pyatt (current Assistant Secretary of State for Energy Resources).
+A list of past recipients includes such well-known officers as John W. Limbert, Ryan Crocker, Michael Guest, Jeffrey Feltman (former Under Secretary at the United Nations), Joel Ehrendreich (current Ambassador to Palau), Michael Gonzales (current Ambassador to Zambia), Douglas Silliman (former Ambassador to Iraq), Luis Moreno (former Ambassador to Jamaica), Daniel Russel (former Assistant Secretary for East Asian and Pacific Affairs), Eric Rubin (former AFSA President), Frontis Wiggins (former Chief Information Officer at the Department of State) and Geoffrey Pyatt (current Assistant Secretary of State for Energy Resources).
 For more details on any career implications from dissent, please see Shawn Dorman's September 2013 article on the amazing careers of some of our previous winners, or Francesca Kelly's January 2010 piece from the Foreign Service Journal"Does Dissent Harm Your Career?"

 Nomination Procedures